 It’s better to let it establish a bit before you plant it in the garden, but mint is a pretty strong plant so if you really want you can try planting it in the garden right away.

 So once you choose a pot, fill it with good potting soil.
-Most potting soils have fertilizer mixed in them so you should be good for the first six months or so, however, I still added a bit of my worm castings.
+Most potting soils have fertilizer mixed in them so you should be good for the first six months or so.
+If you go with organic potting soil (or if you just want to give your plant extra food) you can add some worm castings.
+I used to raise red worms so I added my worm castings but now I get my castings on Amazon.
+This is, in my openion the best organic plant food there is!

-Stick a pencil in the center of the pot and move it around to create a hole.
+Once your pot is filled with potting soil, stick a pencil in the center of the pot and move it around to create a hole like in the picture above.

 Plant your rooting mint in the hole.
 Be careful not to break the roots.

-Pack the soil around the planted mint and water well.
+Pack the soil around the plant and water well.

-Place it in a well-lit location in your house but not in direct sun.
-Keep the soil moist until you see new growth, then you can water when the soil feels dry (once a week or so).
+Place it in a well-lit location in your house, on the porch or in the garden somewhere.
+Keep the soil moist until you see new growth, then you can water when the soil feels dry (once or twice a week).

 This is a great gardening chore for the winter.
 By the time spring rolls around you’ll have nice mint plants to plant in the garden.
 Also, if you start this five weeks or so before the holidays, you can give a potted herb as a gift.
 Plant it in a cute, small pot, or let your kids decorate a small clay pot, plant the cutting, wait for it to establish, add a nice ribbon around the pot and you have an awesome gift.

 I love mint and enjoy growing it very much.
 It’s one of those plants that you just can’t kill.
-You don’t need to pay much attention to it once it’s established and the more you harvest the more it grows.
+You don’t need to pay much attention to it once it’s established, just water it once in a while.
+I’ve never had pests bother my mint.
+I also love that once your plant takes off the more you harvest the more it grows.